 However, even if your most serious offense is one of these, the court can place you outside the home, if any of the following circumstances apply:

-- You previously have been adjudicated delinquent for three or more offenses arising from separate and independent circumstances;
+- You previously have been found delinquent for 3 or more offenses arising from separate and independent circumstances;

 - You voluntarily waive this provision; or